PNWDrew/dpos-pool/README.md

 - logfile: file where you want to write pending and sent amounts
 - feededuct: true if you want to subtract fees from user payouts

-Now edit docs/index.html and customize the webpage.

-Finally edit poollogs_example.json and put in lastpayout the unixtimestamp of your last payout or the date of pool starting; then move poollogs_example.json to poollogs.json.
+Finally edit poollogs_example.json and put in lastpayout the unixtimestamp of your last payout or the date of pool starting; then ```mv poollogs_example.json to poollogs.json``` Now edit docs/index.html and customize the webpage if desired

 ### Private pool
 If you want to run a private pool, you need to edit config.json and: